 * an internet search brings up millions of results and inspirations.

 There are some wonderful blogs about baby loss.
 Often reading about other peoples’ journeys can be quite healing.
-These are 2 of my favorites.
+This is 1 of my favorites.

 Bears Of Hope provides leading support and exceptional care to families who experience the loss of their baby during pregnancy, birth or infancy.
 Bears Of Hope provides a dedicated support service via telephone on 1300 11 HOPE or via email at [email protected] www.bearsofhope.org.au